New techniques for bounding stabilizer rank: Introduction

 Despite the practical importance of the stabilizer rank, few techniques are known for bounding this quantity.
 In this work, we introduce techniques from number theory and algebraic geometry for bounding the stabilizer rank.
 In particular, we: \begin{enumerate} \item Refine a theorem of Moulton on subset-sum representations of exponentially increasing sequences, and use this refinement to prove lower bounds on exact and approximate stabilizer rank.
-In particular, we: \begin{itemize} \item Exhibit an explicit sequence of $n$-qubit product states of exponentially increasing stabilizer rank and constant $\delta$-approximate stabilizer rank for any fixed $\delta>0$. \item Prove that for any non-stabilizer qubit state $\ppsi$, it holds that $ {\chi([\psi^{\otimes n}]) = \Omega (n/\log_2 n)}$, and in particular, ${\chi([T^{\otimes n}]) \geq \frac{n+1}{4 \log_2 (n+1)}.}$ Our asymptotic scaling matches the best-known lower bound ${\chi([T^{\otimes n}])\geq n/100}$ up to a log factor~\cite{peleg2021lower}. \item Prove that for any non-stabilizer qubit state $\ppsi$, there exists a constant $\delta>0$ for which ${\chi_\delta(\ppsin) \geq \sqrt{n}/(2 \log_2 n)}$ for all $n\geq 2$.
-In particular, our asymptotic scaling for the $T$-state matches the best-known lower bound ${\chi_{\delta}([T^{\otimes n}])=\Omega(\sqrt{n}/\log_2 n)}$~\cite{peleg2021lower}. \end{itemize} \item Explicitly construct the first non-trivial examples of quantum states with multiplicative stabilizer rank under the tensor product. \item Use algebraic-geometric techniques to prove bounds on, and useful reductions for, the \textit{generic stabilizer rank}, which upper bounds $\chi([T^{\otimes n}])$. \end{enumerate}
+In particular, we: \begin{itemize} \item Prove that for any non-stabilizer qubit state $\psi$, it holds that $ {\chi(\psi^{\otimes n}) = \Omega (n/\log_2 n)}$, and in particular, ${\chi(T^{\otimes n}) \geq \frac{n+1}{4 \log_2 (n+1)}.}$ Our asymptotic scaling matches the best-known lower bound ${\chi(T^{\otimes n})\geq n/100}$ up to a log factor~\cite{peleg2021lower}. \item Prove that for any non-stabilizer qubit state $\psi$, there exists a constant $\delta>0$ for which ${\chi_\delta(\psin) \geq \sqrt{n}/(2 \log_2 n)}$ for all $n\geq 2$.
+In particular, our asymptotic scaling for the $T$-state matches the best-known lower bound ${\chi_{\delta}(T^{\otimes n})=\Omega(\sqrt{n}/\log_2 n)}$~\cite{peleg2021lower}. \item Exhibit, for any fixed $\delta>0$, an explicit sequence of $n$-qubit product states of stabilizer rank $2^n$ (the largest possible) and $\delta$-approximate stabilizer rank $1$ (the smallest possible). \end{itemize} \item Explicitly construct the first non-trivial examples of quantum states with multiplicative stabilizer rank under the tensor product. \item Introduce and study the \textit{generic stabilizer rank}, which upper bounds $\chi(T^{\otimes n})$, using algebraic-geometric techniques. \end{enumerate}

 In the remainder of this introduction, we expand on points 1, 2, and 3, and identify directions for future work.
 In Section~\ref{sec:basicprops} we review some mathematical preliminaries for this work.
 In Sections~\ref{sec:lowerbound},~\ref{sec:multiplicative}, and~\ref{sec:genericstabilizerrank} we prove the results introduced in points 1, 2, and 3, respectively.
 In Appendix~\ref{app:motivationofstabrank} we review motivation for the stabilizer rank as a measure of the computational cost of classical simulations of quantum circuits.